Shadoukun/rustydorf/README.md

 ###

 This project is currently a work in progress.
-At this stage, it can only display serialized data from the game.